WakeRobotics/WRPlastibotMarlin/README.md

-*This is the firmware for the Wake Robotics Plastibot printers without LCD controllers*
+*This is the firmware for the Wake Robotics Plastibot printers with LCD controllers*

 ==========================